peterpih/tidydata/CodeBook.md

 ### The Data Set
 This assignment uses the data set from the Samsung

-The original data set consists of 8 files, a training set and text set of 3 files each: x_, y_, subjects_; and a variable name file which defines 561 columns of data, and a variables label file.
+The original data set consists of 8 files, a training set and text set of 3 files each: x_, y_, subjects_; and a variable name file which defines 561 columns of data, and a activities label file.

+- x_test.txt, y_test.txt, subject_test.txt
+- x_train.txt, y_train.txt, subject_train.txt
+- activity_labels.txt
+- features.txt (variable names)

+These files will need to be in the working directory in order to properly run the assignment program.

+### The Program run_analysis.R

+The program run_analysis.R takes the above mentioned input files and transforms the data set to produce a 180 x 68 data set of variable means.
+The program is self contained and expects the input data files to be in its working directory.

+The original data set consists of observations of 6 different activities for 30 subjects.
+These are stored in two separate vectors or lists.
+The orignal data set also has 561 different measurements from which we extract 66 variables for mean() and std().
+The subjects and activities are combined with the 66 measures resulting in 68 columns.
+The mean is calculated for each of the 66 variables, by subject (30), by activity (6).

 ### Transformations to the Data Set

 ### Naming of Feature Variables